UWPCE-PythonCert/IntroPython-2017/_sources/modules/Git.rst.txt

 When you have made changes that you believe the rest of the community will want to adopt, you make a *pull request* to the original project.
 The maintainer(s) of that project than have the option of accepting your changes, in which case your changes will become part of that project.

 This is how we will be working in this class.
-When you are ready tosubmit an assignment, you will make a *pull request* to main class repo, and your instructors can review it.
+When you are ready to submit an assignment, you will make a *pull request* to main class repo, and your instructors can review it.

 The class repositories are on *GitHub* in the *UWPCE-PythonCert-ClassRepos* organization: